Noisy Central Heating Pump Causes & How To Fix it

 It is normal for the central heating pump to warm up as it heats up.
-However, if it becomes too hot to touch, it’s likely that something is not functioning as it should be.
-Usually, with the pump overheating the issue is usually due to the motor.
+However, if it becomes too hot to touch, likely, something is not functioning as it should be.
+Usually, with the pump overheating the issue is due to the motor.

 The motor overheating occurs when a part gets stuck, and this can often be resolved with a light tap to free it.
 However, if this is a recurring issue then you may need to replace your central heating pump.